Uberspace/manual/source/billing-general.rst

 .. note::

   We never charge your bank account.
-All payments on your statement were initated by you.
-If you notice payments that should not be there, check your *bank* accout for a standing order (“Dauerauftrag”) and cancel it. feel free to use our refund option afterwards.
+All payments on your statement were initiated by you.
+If you notice payments that should not be there, check your *bank* account for a standing order (“Dauerauftrag”) and cancel it. feel free to use our refund option afterwards.

 .. tip::

   If your transfer does not show within 3 business days, don't panic!
 In some cases the reference gets mangled in transfer.
-Have a look at the the `open transfers page <dashboardopentransfers_>`_ to manually assign the transfer to your account.
+Have a look at the `open transfers page <dashboardopentransfers_>`_ to manually assign the transfer to your account.
 If you are not able to locate your transfer in the list, `contact us <support_>`_.